Vincent74230/exercices_python/README.md

 # exercices_python

-Repository regroupant les exos et TP du cours "Apprenez à programmer en Python"
+/////////////////////         CONTAINS :  ////////////////////////

-/////////////////////         CE REPOSITORY CONTIENT :  ////////////////////////
+MORE OR LESS GAME

-LE JEU DU PLUS OU MOINS
+HANGMAN GAME

-LE JEU DU PENDU
+CASINO

-LE JEU DU CASINO
+FIBONACCI

-LA SUITE DE FIBONACCI
+SORTING PROGRAMM

-UN PROGRAMME DE TRI
+FLOAT CONVERSION

-UN PROGRAMME DE CONVERSION DES NOMBRES FLOAT
+RACER GAME : An exercise on the use of classes, statement on the file :

-JEU RACER : Un exercice portant sur l'usage des classes, l'énoncé se trouve dans un fichier texte "enoncé racer"
+"enoncé racer"

-A home-made Tetris (work in progress)
+A HOME-MADE TETRIS (work in progress)